 Valley City State University is committed to a healthy and safe environment for students, employees and visitors.
-E-cigarettes and all tobacco use, including smoking and chewing tobacco, is prohibited in university owned or operated buildings and on all campus property and grounds.
-Smoking and chewing tobacco are not permitted in university owned, leased or operated vehicles.
+Use of tobacco products, including e-cigarettes, is prohibited on all campus property.
+This includes all property, both indoor and outdoor, that is owned, operated, leased, occupied or controlled by the Valley City State University.
+Including, but not limited to, all buildings, green spaces, athletic fields, parking lots, sidewalks, walkways and state vehicles.
 This policy applies to all employees, students, visitors and contractors.

 Enforcement of this policy will depend upon the cooperation of all faculty, staff and students to not only comply with the policy, but also to encourage others to comply in order to promote a healthy environment in which to work, study and live.